ArasLabs/itemtype-graph/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

+For more information on contributing to this project, another Aras Labs project, or any Aras Community project, shoot us an email at araslabs@aras.com.

 ## Credits

-TODO: Write credits if others contributed to the project
+Created by Bob Ellis for the Aras training team.

 ## License

-TODO: [Choose an open source license](https://choosealicense.com/) and include it in your repository as LICENSE.md.

-Example: This project is published to Github under the MIT license.
+Aras Labs projects are published to Github under the MIT license.
 See the [LICENSE file](./LICENSE.md) for license rights and limitations.